Dennisbonke/HandmadeHero/README.md

 <h2>Controlls:</h2>
 When using the XBOX360 controller, the left joystick controlls the up/down movement when moving the joystick up and down, when moving the stick left or right, the tonehz will change.<br>
 You can also use the D-Pad for this (I hope).<br>
-When using a keyboard, the down arrow will move the screen down, the A Key will move the screen to the left and the D Key will move the screen to the right.
+When using a keyboard, the down arrow will move the screen down, the A Key will move the screen to the left and the D Key will move the screen to the right.<br>
+Escape will quit the game.